John W. Barlow: Biography

+Between Civil War campaigns, Barlow was detailed to the Military Academy as an assistant professor.
+He taught mathematics from September 1862 to March 1863, geography, history and ethics from March to June 1863 and mathematics again from February to June 1864.

 From 1870 until 1874 he was General Sheridan's Chief Engineer in the Military Division of the Missouri.
 During this period he made scientific explorations of the headwaters of the Missouri and Yellowstone rivers.
+In 1872, his expedition party was attacked by about 1000 warriors led by Sitting Bull, but they were defeated by the 400 cavalry troopers assigned to guard the explorers.
 His detailed reports became guides for settlers.
 Barlow improved the harbors and defenses of Long Island Sound from 1875 to 1883, executed harbor improvements in northern Wisconsin and Michigan, and worked on the construction of a canal around Muscle Shoals on the Tennessee River.

 He was the senior American member of the international commission that re-marked the disputed boundary with Mexico in 1892–96.
 He was subsequently Northwest Division Engineer for four years.
 On May 2, 1901, he was commissioned as a brigadier general and appointed Chief of Engineers.
 The next day, May 3, 1901, he retired from the Army after 40 years of service.

+Personal

+Barlow married Hessie McNaughten Birnie (December 15, 1843 – December 8, 1898) on December 26, 1861, in Washington, D.C.
+They had two daughters and a son.
+While he was serving as Northwest Division Engineer based in New York City, his wife died of bronchial pneumonia at their residence in The Albany, Broadway and 51st Street, Manhattan.

+After retirement, he moved to New London, Connecticut where he married Alice Stanton Turner on September 17, 1902.

 Barlow died on February 27, 1914, in Jerusalem, Israel, at the age of 75.
-His body was shipped back to the United States and was buried at Arlington National Cemetery.
+His body was shipped back to the United States and was interred at Arlington National Cemetery beside his first wife.

+Legacy

 Battery Barlow–Saxton at Fort MacArthur was named in his honor.

 Barlow Peak in Yellowstone National Park is named for John W. Barlow.